HTTPArchive/almanac.httparchive.org/sql/2020/07_SEO/README.md

 ## Testing

+I've labeled code using test data with TEST and where done, the equivalent line for real data with LIVE.
+When switching to gather live data we need to check and upate all those lines.

 Most custom metrics are not available at the moment.
 For testing I change the start of the function and hard code some random data. e.g.

 ```